cocos/cocos-docs/en/render/graphics/quadraticCurveTo.md

-# QuadraticCurveTo
+# Quadratic Curve To

-The `quadraticCurveTo()` method adds a point to the current path by using the specified control point that represents the Quadratic Bezier curve.
+The `quadraticCurveTo()` method adds a point to the current path by using the specified control point that represents the **Quadratic Bezier curve**.

 **Note**: The Quadratic Bezier curve requires two points.
-The first point is for the control point in the second Bessel calculation, and the second point is the end point of the curve.
+The first point is for the control point in the second Bessel calculation.
+And the second point is the end point of the curve.
 The starting point of the curve is the last point in the current path.

 | Parameter | Description
 | -------------- | ----------- |